standarddeviant/dspcml/README.md

+# NOTE: This repository should not be used for anything serious unless and until there are mature tests for correctness.

 # DSPCML
 DSPCML is an acronym for Digital Signal Processing C Matrix Library.
 It is an adaption of the C Matrix Library (CML) referenced here: https://github.com/MichaelJWelsh/cml